iCleaner can remove unnecessary files from your device. The cleanup process is made of the following steps:

 iCleaner features a custom cleanup pass based on file extensions.
 By default, it looks for log and temp files all over the directory tree.

 are processes that are launched upon system startup (or at a later time) and run in the background.
-Disabling some of them may speed up your device by freeing up system resources.
+If you own an old device, disabling some of them may speed it up by freeing up system resources.
 Furthermore, you will be able to enable/disable core system functions (such as OTA updates, Game Center, Internet Tethering, VPN and more).

 are tweaks you installed via Cydia.
 You can enable or disable them with a single tap, while still having them installed.